Benjamin-Joe/pp5-store/README.md

-Line 41-43 of base.css code taken from Code Institute's Boutique Ado Line 19-25 of views.py in products app taken from Code Institute's Boutique Ado Line 5-30 of contexts.py in products app taken from Code Institute's Boutique Ago
+Line 41-43 of base.css code taken from Code Institute's Boutique Ado Line 19-25 of views.py in products app taken from Code Institute's Boutique Ado Line 5-30 of contexts.py in products app taken from Code Institute's Boutique Ago Line 10-23 in views.py in bag app taken from Code Institute's Boutique Ado